- Rebuttal: "Nothing Can Boost Your Immune System Against COVID-19 / Novel Coronavirus"

 Stress has a bigger impact on our physical health than many of us realize.
 Have you ever noticed yourself getting sick more during times of acute stress?

 Chronic stress especially leads to the suppression of immune function over time.
-A meta-analysis of 30 years of studies found links between chronic and acute stress and lowered immunity.13
+A meta-analysis of 30 years of studies found links between chronic and acute stress and lowered immunity.12

 Prayer, meditation, gratitude, and breathing techniques are all free ways to start managing your stress.
-I know, easier said than done, especially during times like these!
+I know, easier said than done!

 About a year ago I completed training to be a Stress Mastery Educator.
 (I learned that I’m stress-sensitive during that course.)
 I’ve put all my training into a mini-course for you guys on Stress Mastery for Busy Moms.
 I would love to share these techniques with you!